Skip to main content

 Notes #

-• I generally work 8:30AM to 5PM PT.
-The time in between, as well as on weekends, is reserved for family and personal projects.
-I am usually not on company e-mail or IM during that time.
+• I generally work within the boundaries of a typical work day.
+The time outside that (including weekends) is reserved for family and personal projects.
+I am not on company e-mail or IM during that time.

 • This is my own approach - you do you.

-• Mornings are for creative tasks that require thinking and ideation.
-Evenings are for structures, logical, but less demanding tasks.
-You’re more likely to receive answers to your emails to me in the afternoon.
+• Mornings are for creative tasks that require deep thinking and ideation.
+Evenings are for structured, logical, and less demanding tasks.
+You’re more likely to receive answers to your emails from me in the afternoon.

-• If you receive an email from me that is late at night or during off hours, this is mostly because I am triaging my inbox and not because I expect an answer that moment.
+• If you receive an email from me that is late at night or during off hours, this is most likely because I am triaging my inbox and not because I expect an answer that moment.

 • The corollary to the statement above is that I don’t expect anyone to answer my emails or IMs when they are on vacation.
-It can be done once you’re back and refreshed.
+It can be done once you’re back.

-• I am mostly remote (with a few days on campus here and there).
-Documentation takes precedence over in-person communication.
+• I firmly believe that documentation takes precedence over in-person communication.
 Let’s write things down and have a conversation in the document or work item before setting up meetings or starting another long email thread.
 If something is not documented, it might as well not exist.

-• Despite being remote, I strongly believe in the value of face-to-face communication.
-It’s important to regularly meet with the people I work with to discuss how I can help and plug in better into the existing projects.
+• Despite being remote, I believe in the value of face-to-face communication.
+It’s important to regularly meet with the people I work with to discuss how I can help and plug into existing workstreams.

-• If you see me on campus, I am always down for a conversation - stop by.
+• If you see me in the office, I am always ready to have a conversation about product, priorities, technical architecture, or anything else that is top of mind for you - stop by.

-• I write more than I talk.
+• I write a lot.
 Writing allows me to flesh out my thoughts before sharing them broadly.
 Send me your comments in the document!

 • Email threads that need narrative or long explanations should be documents.

-• Instant messages that need long explanations should be documents.
+• Instant messages that need long explanations or long email threads should be documents.

 • I set up meetings to hash out ideas and build partnerships.
-I do not set up meetings for status updates, as that can be done asynchronously.
+I do not set up meetings for status updates.
+That can be done asynchronously.

-• Before setting up a meeting, ask - “Can I write this down or will this be useful for others?
+• Before setting up a meeting, ask - “Can I write this down and will this be useful for others?

 • Most email is not urgent.
 If there is truly an urgent matter, please reach out to me during work hours or through other channels.

-• Instead of sending status emails, I update work items and have written, internally accessible artifacts that you can refer to for the latest update on a project.
+• Instead of sending status emails, I update work items and have written, internally accessible artifacts that you can refer to for the latest updates on a project.

 • Occasionally you will get emails from me that announce new features or capabilities.
 Those will be infrequent.